FKSkinnerLab/LFP_microcircuit/README.md

 Simulation process:

-Here we provide the neccessary code to reproduce the Figures in the manuscript.
+Here we provide the neccessary code required to reproduce the Figures in the manuscript.

 We provide the complete repository for the connection probability c=0.21 including all interneuron spike times.
 Interneuorn spike times for the ret of the connection porbabilites can be found in osf (osf.io/vw3jh).